Lessons from the LaMonte Armstrong Case

 — Natasha Alladina ’11 to LaMonte Armstrong following his release,

 discussing the passion she felt for her work on his case.

 Alladina is an associate at Alston & Bird in Atlanta.

 - The skills in persuasion he developed in working with the Greensboro detectives have proven “very helpful” in his litigation practice at Haynes & Boone in Dallas, said Matthew McGee ’10.

 - “Learning how to write was an invaluable part of this,” said John Hibbard ’13.
-“Professor Newman game me a point by point critique of what would be persuasive for the judge.”
+“Professor Newman gave me a point-by-point critique of what would be persuasive for the judge.”